MicrosoftDocs/architecture-center/docs/guide/architecture-styles/event-driven.md

 Devices might send events directly to the cloud gateway, or through a **field gateway**.
 A field gateway is a specialized device or software, usually co-located with the devices, that receives events and forwards them to the cloud gateway.
 The field gateway might also pre-process the raw device events, performing functions such as filtering, aggregation, or protocol transformation.

-After ingestion, events go through one ore more **stream processors** that can route the data (for example, to storage) or perform analytics and other processing.
+After ingestion, events go through one or more **stream processors** that can route the data (for example, to storage) or perform analytics and other processing.

 The following are some common types of processing.
 (This list is certainly not exhaustive.)